 At the entrance in Aonda Plateau Rio Superior at the dry period of the year has a flow of 200 – 2500 l/s flow which during the rain can increase many times.

 As it reaches the rim of Aonda Plateau, it falls down with some 100 m tall waterfall, disappearing underground through a pile of rocks.
 After some 120 m this stream emerges as the next waterfall, leaping some 120 m deep in the first great sinkhole – Sima Este 1.
 There is disappears underground again and then is visible on the ground of the next sinkhole – Sima Este 2, where it is visible for some 250 m until it reaches a small lake.
 Then it disappears underground again.

 Next place of appearance is the narrow Sima del Bloque – 325 m deep cave shaft, explored in 1996.
 Here the river enters through thin fissures.
-From the Sima del Bloque speleologists could follow the stream to Sima Aonda – they noticed that it receives a smaller tributary from left.
+From the Sima del Bloque speleologists could follow the stream to Sima Aonda – they noticed that it receives a smaller tributary from the left.
 After some 700 m the stream (and speleologists) reached Sima Aonda – Rio Superior entered in it with a smaller waterfall named Resurgencia Ali Primera.

 When the stream crosses Sima Aonda, it for a short while goes underground and then emerges in the giant outer wall of Aonda Plateau.
-Here it forms a waterfall which comes out from the cave in the lower part of this wall, forming approximately 100 m tall waterfall – Resurgencia Aonda.
+Here it forms a waterfall which comes out from the cave in the lower part of this wall, forming an approximately 100 m tall waterfall – Resurgencia Aonda.
 This stream is considerably stronger than Resurgencia Ali Primera – thus, most likely it has collected some more tributaries.

 In total on Aonda Plateau have been found some 8 caves.
 These caves are connected hydrogeologically (e.g. water can reach from one to another) but not speleologically (humans cannot pass through between these caves).
 Only the distance between Sima del Bloque and Sima Aonda can be traversed and its length exceeds 2 km.